dludemann/test/content/blog/what-does-tinder-select-get-you-for-500-a-month.md

 created: 2023-09-26T15:05:32Z
 updated: 2023-09-26T21:06:18Z
 published: 2023-09-26T14:26:00Z
-title: What does Tinder Select get you for $500 a month?
+name: What does Tinder Select get you for $500 a month?
 seo:
   title: What does Tinder Select get you for $500 a month?
   page_description: >-